ChandraMouliDisturbs/arjuna-docs/arjuna-java/test-configuration/README.md

 }
 ```
-arjunaOptions are the options which were provided by arjuna to manipulate your automator propeties
+arjunaOptions are the options which were provided by arjuna to manipulate your automator properties

 | Option Name        | default value |
 | ------------- |:-------------:|
 | BROWSER_NAME | chrome |